Notfallkommunikation und Katastrophenschutz

 Emergency communication, disaster control, blackout

-In the event of a disaster, the landline and cellular networks may break down immediately.
-But if you depend on communication — especially in emergencies — then you should have a satellite phone ready.
+In the event of a disaster, the landline and mobile network may collapse immediately.
+However, if you are dependent on communication — especially in emergencies — you should provide a satellite phone ready to use.

 Mobile devices